crystaldonut/crystaldonut.github.io/content/topics/Mobile.md

 ## Notes on Mobile Development

-Mobile development has always been part of my professional formation; I specialized early on on development of iPhone apps using my prior knowledge of Objective_C from back in my app development days; when google's material design became stable I begun working with android.
+Mobile development has been a key aspect of my professional growth.
+I initially specialized in developing iPhone apps, leveraging my prior experience with Objective-C from my earlier app development days.
+As Google's Material Design matured, I expanded my skills to include Android development.

-Google Flutter
-I saw in flutter a great way of taking advantage of my hardware specific api skills to augment classic flutter apps with hardware specific requirements needed at the earliest days of that platform
+Google Flutter presented a unique opportunity to leverage my hardware-specific API skills to enhance classic Flutter apps.
+I utilized these skills to address hardware-specific requirements, particularly during the early stages of the platform's development.

 | Script/Language  |       | Total Years used | Active |
 | :----------------- | :--------------- | ------: |------: |